jaymzh/sugarjar/README.md

 A smart wrapper to `git push` that runs whatever is defined in `on_push` in `.sugarjar.yml`, and only pushes if they succeed.

+It will also allow you to not specify a remote or branch, and will default to `origin` and whatever your current local branch name is.

 ### unit